Schöllkrippen: Location

 Schöllkrippen is the largest settlement of the Kahlgrund and lies on the river Kahl on the western edge of the Spessart (range).
 The main Ortsteil of Schöllkrippen lies at the foot of the Reuschberg.

 Subdivisions

 Schöllkrippen's Ortsteile are Schöllkrippen, Schneppenbach and Hofstädten.

 Schöllkrippen Ortsteil consists of the following Orte: Ernstkirchen, Langenborn, Reuschberg, Röderhof, Schabernack and Schöllkrippen proper.

-Neighbouring communities
+Neighbouring municipalities

-The neighbouring communities are from the north (clockwise): Westerngrund, Kleinkahl, Schöllkrippener Forst (an unincorporated area), Sommerkahl, Blankenbach, Krombach and Geiselbach.
+The neighbouring municipalities are from the north (clockwise): Westerngrund, Kleinkahl, Schöllkrippener Forst (an unincorporated area), Sommerkahl, Blankenbach, Krombach and Geiselbach.

 History

 Schöllkrippen has long been the central settlement of the Upper Kahlgrund and a meeting point of roads at least since the Middle Ages.
 Old long distance trade routes such as the Birkenhainer Straße and the Eselsweg pass nearby.

 What had in the past been considered a prehistoric Celtic circular rampart, the Alte Burg or Altenburg on the nearby Reuschberg, is now thought to date to medieval times.

 The church St. Katharina is first mentioned in a document in 1184.
 In 1449, the Lukaskapelle is built.

 Due to its location, the town served as seat of the local administration of the Archbishops of Mainz In 1338, it became the seat of one of six Forsthuben in the Spessart territory controlled by Mainz.
 For a long time, Schöllkrippen also was a border town, as the river Kahl was the border to the Krombacher Landgericht, which from 1666 until its integration into the Kingdom of Bavaria was owned by the Counts of Schönborn.

 In 1814, Schöllkrippen came to the Kingdom of Bavaria and was granted town rights.

 In 1898, the Kahlgrundbahn (railway) commenced service between Schöllkrippen and Kahl am Main, creating economic impetus for the region by linking it to the national railway system.